STM32 based USB (+ Art-Net) to DMX512 Interfaces

 - DMX by the Art-Net protocol is handled with a compact WIZ850io Ethernet module.

-- While Art-Net DMX packets are transmitted via wired Ethernet, ASCII and MIDI style commands are exchanged via USB.
-The interface is seen by a host PC as a standard USB / MIDI interface or as a virtual COM port.
+- While Art-Net DMX packets are transmitted via wired Ethernet, in parallel ASCII and MIDI style commands may be exchanged via USB.
+Both interfaces are seen by a host PC as a standard USB / MIDI interface or as a virtual COM port.
+Temporary blocking of Artnet is possible to change DMX levels via USB.

 - As a special case, the MiniDMX protocol is implemented, which is supported by a number of DMX control software, for example "DMXControl3".